themnvrao76/Image-Captioning-with-Transformers/README.md

 ## About the Author

 This project is maintained by [Manav Barot](https://github.com/themnvrao76).
 Feel free to reach out for any inquiries or collaborations.
-We have incorporated certain utility functions from [source repository/link](https://www.youtube.com/watch?v=y2BaTt1fxJU&ab_channel=AladdinPersson)https://www.youtube.com/watch?v=y2BaTt1fxJU&ab_channel=AladdinPersson]
-Happy image captioning! 📷📝
+We have incorporated certain utility functions from AladdinPersson Videos Thanks to him Happy image captioning! 📷📝